-The Personalized Corona Coping Awareness Inventory
+The Corona Coping Tool (CCT)

 Committed to support the fight against de COVID-19 pandemic, our partner The Centre for Applied Product Personality Research (CAPPR) has made its technology available to individually help people effectively deal with the Corona containment measures.
-They developed the Corona Coping Awareness Inventory.
+They developed the Corona Coping Tool.
 Go do it and find out how you can best cope with Corona on the basis of who you are.
 You will get a short report, and you will also be able to generate your Personal User Guide, to guide others how they best deal with you.
 Very helpful!

 “For someone like you, following the Corona measures can be challenging”